-- A grade of 35% (F) will be the lowest grade reflected on a student's report card. - Incompletes are used at the discretion of administration.
+- A grade of 35% (F) will be the lowest grade reflected on a student's report card.
+At the end of the semester, if a student has not utilized ARP to improve their grade to at least a 60, the grade may be changed to the actual average if it is below 35. - Incompletes are used at the discretion of administration.